jensw99/CloudDBGuard/README.md

 public API(String path, String password, boolean silent);
 ```

-  * path: The file path of the \acs{XML} metadata file.
+  * path: The file path of the XML metadata file.

-  * password: The password that is needed in order to access the keystores managed by this \acs{API} instance.
+  * password: The password that is needed in order to access the keystores managed by this API instance.

-  * silent: If set to \texttt{false}, status output and error messages will be printed to the console.
+  * silent: If set to "false", status output and error messages will be printed to the console.
 While this helps to see what is going on, it can be a performance bottleneck.
-If set to \texttt{true}, no console output will occur.
+If set to "true", no console output will occur.

 Assuming the XML metadata file is located in /home/user/mydb.xml and no console output is wanted, the corresponding constructor call would be: